 Question: Is the same functionality supported in Classic CSP also supported in Azure Plan?

 Yes, you have access to same reports, recommendations, and bill customization tools on Azure Plan that have been available within Classic CSP.

 Question: How will CloudCheckr report on my costs if I have customers with different currencies on Azure Plan within my CSP?

 As part of our Azure Plan support we have updated our CSP reports and functionality to handle multi-currency scenarios.
 While the in-app behavior will be dependent on the type of report or feature being leveraged, you will be able to view your data by the proper currency.

-The Subscription ID field in our Azure Plan reporting maps to the Entitlement ID provided by Microsoft Azure.
-The Entitlement ID is a unique identifier that maps to an individual Azure subscription.
-This allows us to provide cost reporting at a granular level while also allowing us to pass costs down from the Azure Plan payer to the individually configured Inventory Subscription accounts within our app.
+The Subscription ID field in our Azure Plan reporting maps to the Microsoft Azure Entitlement ID—allowing us to provide more comprehensive cost reporting and filter costs down from the Azure Plan payer to the individually-configured Inventory Subscription accounts within our application.

 To make the current Azure Plan Cost reports more consistent with our legacy CSP Cost reports, we have replaced the Subscription Plan ID field—which is an aggregate of multiple Azure subscriptions at the plan level—with the Subscription ID field.